Everything that happens on our side of town

 • Authorized signatory cover letter

-• Registration certificate/Company incorporation certificate
+• - Registration certificate/Company incorporation certificate, CSR Certificate, DARPAN Registration No./ID

-• Child protection & POSH policies
+• Child protection policy, Code of Conduct.
+POSH Policy

 • Board of Management list